 Can I get coverage if I have high-risk hobbies?

-Yes, just because risky activities are excluded from most life insurance policies, doesn’t mean you can’t get coverage.
-For example, some insurance companies offer a rider that extends your coverage to include activities like rock climbing or mountaineering.
+Just because risky activities are excluded from most life insurance policies, doesn’t mean you can’t get coverage.
+For example, some insurance companies offer an endorsement or rider that extends your coverage to include activities like rock climbing or mountaineering.
 It will raise your premium, but your beneficiaries will still be eligible for the death benefit if something happens.

 Where can I find the exclusions in my life insurance policy?

-You can usually find your life insurance exclusions in the fine print of your policy documents.
-Before you purchase insurance, your agent should go over the exclusions with you.
-If you have questions about what’s covered, it’s best to contact your agent who can walk you through your policy.
+Life insurance exclusions are typically included in the “fine print” section of your policy documents.
+Before you purchase life insurance, you should ask your agent to review all policy exclusions with you.
+If you have any questions about what’s covered, it’s best to contact your agent who can walk you through the details of your policy.